 Black Lives Matter

 In December 2015 the Standing Committee (the governing body of this congregation) voted to hang a Black Lives Matter banner on the front of the church.
-In June 2016 this decision was reviewed and confirmed.
-This action is in keeping with our Unitarian Universalist principles and is intended to encourage people from within and beyond First Parish to engage in conversations about racism and action promoting racial justice.
+The decision to keep the banner in place has been approved each year since by the Standing Committee.
+This public statement is in keeping with our Unitarian Universalist principles and is intended to encourage people from within and beyond First Parish to engage in conversations about racism and action promoting racial justice.

-Press Release on the Black Lives Matter Banners Stolen from First Parish in Concord
+Press Coverage: View our Press Release on the Black Lives Matter Banners Stolen from First Parish in Concord in 2016.

 Race: The Power of an Illusion, a 2003 three-part series that investigates race in society, science and history